Code-Institute-Submissions/ConnorSargent-FreelancePhotographerWebsite_JuneResub/README.md

  - Changes to desktop wireframes:
      * Navbar aligned to the right and navbar contact button is now a nav link, changed for aesthetic purposes.
-     * Footer logo removed as navbar is now fixed and social links and copyright text on oposite sides of footer, changed for aestetic purposes.
+     * Footer logo removed as navbar is now fixed and social links and copyright text on oposite sides of footer, changed for aesthetic purposes.
      * Event page cards layout changed so smaller events have smaller cards whilst bigger more important events have a full page width card.

 - Changes to mobile wireframes:
-     * Nav bar is now located and fixed to the top of the page with a hamburger menu, changed for aestetic purposes.
+     * Nav bar is now located and fixed to the top of the page with a hamburger menu, changed for aesthetic purposes.
     * Gallery images are now shown as one img per row, as two images were too small for smaller devices.

 ## Features